-The statutory authority for this rule includes but is not limited to sections 12-43.4-202(2)(b), 12-43.4-202(3)(a)(I-II), 12-43.4-202(3)(b)(IX), 12-43.4-202(4)(a) - (b); 12-43.4-103, 12-43.4-104, and 12-43.4-501, C.R.S.
-This rule also informs existing and prospective licensees licensed pursuant to 12-43.4-104(1)(b)(II), C.R.S. of licensing and production management conditions.
+The statutory authority for this rule includes but is not limited to sections 44-12-202(2)(b), 44-12-202(3)(a)(I-II), 44-12-202(3)(c)(VIII), 44-12-202(4)(a-b), 44-12-103, 44-12-104, and 44-12-501, C.R.S.
+This rule also informs existing and prospective licensees licensed pursuant to 44-12-104(1)(b), C.R.S. of licensing and production management conditions.
 The State Licensing Authority intends to replace or revise this rule's production management provisions as early as January 2017 by transitioning to an output-based production management model.
 Existing and prospective licensees should be on notice that the new or revised regulations may impact the production limits provided for in this rule.
 Additionally, throughout the rulemaking process stakeholders expressed concern over ensuring an adequate amount of licensed Retail Marijuana Stores exist to Transfer the amount of Retail Marijuana being produced at licensed Retail Marijuana Cultivation Facilities.
-Scaling the number of controlling interests the Person has in Retail Marijuana Store(s) has been incorporated in the production management rules as a means to address this production management concern.
+Scaling the number of interests a Person may hold in Retail Marijuana Cultivation Facility licenses relative to the number of controlling interests the Person has in Retail Marijuana Store(s) has been incorporated in the production management rules as a means to address this production management concern.

-Rule R 212 - New Applicant Retail Marijuana Cultivation Facilities Licensed Pursuant To 12-43.4-104(1)(b)(II), C.R.S.
+Rule R 212 - New Applicant Retail Marijuana Cultivation Facilities Licensed Pursuant To 44-12-104(1)(b), C.R.S.